FiendsOfTheElements/FF1Randomizer/README.md

    `git add relative/path/to/file` adds the file specified

-5. then run `git commit` and type in a commit message, this can be anything but try to make it obvious what is contained in that commit by just the message. `git commit -m "some message"` is a shortcut to add small commit messages.
+5. Then run `git commit` and type in a commit message, this can be anything but try to make it obvious what is contained in that commit by just the message. `git commit -m "some message"` is a shortcut to add small commit messages.

 #### Occasionally while working on your feature
-ensure all current work is stored in a commit, so its easy to recover if something bad happens
+Ensure all current work is stored in a commit, so its easy to recover if something bad happens.
 - run `git push` - this will update your remote with the commits you have made, and will be a backup incase anything happens.
-- run `git fetch upstream` then `git rebase upstream/dev` - this rebase command will find a common history point (when you created this branch) and then take all the commits since the, and place them on top of the current upstream/dev.
+- run `git fetch upstream` then `git rebase upstream/dev` - this rebase command will find a common history point (when you created this branch) and then take all the commits since then, and place them on top of the current upstream/dev.
 What this means is git will try to make it like you just wrote all this code after the stuff in upstream/dev, even the new things.
 You might have conflicts, this is ok.
 Look at the Merging and Rebasing section below for help.

 #### When you are ready for feedback
 At this point you should have been talking with people in the dev discord and have something functional that maybe still needs some polish, but is ready for feedback, if not ready to be included in the beta site yet.

-1. rebase, as covered in the section immediately above this one.
+1.Rrebase, as covered in the section immediately above this one.
-2. run `git push origin`
+2. Run `git push origin`
-3. go to github and head to your fork
+3. Go to github and head to your fork.
-4. select the branch name you have been working with in the drop down on the middle left at the top.
+4. Select the branch name you have been working with in the drop down on the middle left at the top.
-5. click the "Pull request" button on the middle right at the top
+5. Click the "Pull request" button on the middle right at the top.
-6. this should open a window comparing the changes in your branch and the main repo's dev branch.
+6. This should open a window comparing the changes in your branch and the main repo's dev branch.
-7. add a title and write up a description of your changes.
+7. Add a title and write up a description of your changes.
-8. if your not ready to have this merged in, click on the arrow beside the "Create pull request" button, and change this to a draft pull request.
+8. If your not ready to have this merged in, click on the arrow beside the "Create pull request" button, and change this to a draft pull request.
-9. if you want feed back from people in particular, select the gear by reviewers on the top right.
+9. If you want feed back from people in particular, select the gear by reviewers on the top right.
-10. once you are satisfied with the title, description, and reviewers, click the create pull request (or draft pull request) button.
+10. Once you are satisfied with the title, description, and reviewers, click the create pull request (or draft pull request) button.
-11. If you created a draft PR, once you think it is ready to be merged, come back here and change it to a regular PR
+11. If you created a draft PR, once you think it is ready to be merged, come back here and change it to a regular PR.
-12. Once it is approved and ready, one of the maintainers will merge it in for you, if you find you are waiting a lot, please reach out in the dev discord.
-We might be gearing up for a release and just holding off, or we might have forgotten, you wont know unless you reach out.
+12. Once it is approved and ready, one of the maintainers will merge it in for you.
+If you find you are waiting a lot, please reach out in the dev discord: we might be gearing up for a release and just holding off, or we might have forgotten, you wont know unless you reach out.
 13. Brag about how you contributed to one of the coolest video game projects on github.

 #### Merging and Rebasing